GalSim-developers/GalSim/INSTALL.md

     port install eigen

 This will put it into the /opt/local/include directory on your system.
-GalSim knows to look here, so there is nothing dditional you need to do.
+GalSim knows to look here, so there is nothing additional you need to do.

 vi) Using eigency
 -----------------

 Eigency is a pip-installable module that bundles the Eigen header files, so it can also be used to install these files on your system.
 Indeed, as mentioned above, we will use eigency automatically if Eigen is not found in one of the above locations.
 So the above installations will take precendence, but eigency should work as a fall-back.